Henrygwb/Explaining-DL/README.md

 ```
 Rscript dmm.r
 ```
-You should be able to get a `dmm_parameters.RData` file which stores the final regression parameters and The terminal should print the final RMSE: XXXX.
+You should be able to get a `dmm_parameters.RData` file which stores the final regression parameters and The terminal should print the final RMSE.

 - Pinpoint the important features by ranking the regression coefficients and conduct the fidelity tests (feature deduction, feature augmentation, and Synthetic test):